How Much Should I Charge for Public Speaking in the UK? (2026 Guide)

 What Are the Typical Fees for Guest Speakers in the UK?

 Most editorial content on speaker fees is written for the buyer.
 This article is written for the seller.
-But knowing what buyers expect to pay is one of the most useful confidence tools a speaker has.
-It removes the guessing and gives you a market anchor.
+But knowing what buyers expect to pay is the most useful confidence tool a speaker has.

-Premium speaker bureaus in the UK, including firms such as Kruger Cowne, quote £3,000 to £50,000 for keynote engagements.
-That represents the upper band of the market.
-For coaches, consultants, and subject-matter experts speaking at corporate events, conferences, and workshops, the realistic range sits between £1,500 and £7,500 per engagement.
-If your current fee is below £1,500 for a professional speaking slot, the gap is almost certainly not a market problem.
+Premium speaker bureaus in the UK, including Kruger Cowne, quote £3,000 to £50,000 for keynote engagements, the upper band of the market.
+For coaches, consultants, and experts speaking at corporate events and conferences, the realistic range sits between £1,500 and £7,500.
+If your fee is below £1,500 for a professional slot, the gap is not a market problem.
 It is a confidence problem.

-Robin has worked with coaches, consultants, and business authors across more than 250 businesses through the Fearless Business Accelerator, and the pattern is consistent: speakers who undercharge do not undercharge because the market told them to.
+Robin has worked with close to 200 members and alumni through the Fearless Business Accelerator, and the pattern is consistent.
+Speakers do not undercharge because the market told them to.
 They undercharge because the number felt safer.
-The market itself is quite willing to pay more.
-As Robin puts it directly: "You don't have a pricing problem.
+As Robin puts it: "You don't have a pricing problem.
 You have a confidence problem."

 What Factors Should Determine Your Speaking Fee?